ML4GW/quickstart/README.md

 s3cmd ls s3://{bucket}/{path}
 ```

-will list all of the files and directories stored at the given path.
+will list all of the files and directories stored at the given path once you have completed the credential setup below.
-See

-### 3. Add necessary LDG authentication variables to your `~/.bash_profile`
+### 5. Add necessary LDG authentication variables to your `~/.bash_profile`
 The below environment variables configure your environment for authentication to
 LDG data services.
 For more details, please see the [LDG computing docs](https://computing.docs.ligo.org/guide/computing-centres/ldg/)